Viki-coding/ADHD-Self-Assessment/README.md

 <h2>Design Choices</h2>

 **Layout:**
 The questions and content are laid out logically and clearly to allow intuitive interaction while giving user feedback.
 It is clear to see which question is being displayed and the users response is displayed under that question.
-We used colorama to highlight error handling responses in the age and name input fields.
+We used colorama to highlight error handling responses in any user input fields.

 At the start of our project we created a Flowchart.
 The flowchart shows the flow of the program and indicates the decisions the user needs to make in order to take them to the next step.
 The flowchart indicates the loops used to manage error handlings such as invalid value inputs.